Fintech-Collaboration/unnamed-project3/readme.md

   <h3 align="center">VIXCOIN</h3>

   <p align="center">
-    VIXCOIN the best way to invest in volatility!
+   VIXCOIN is the 1st DeFi/CeFI company that provides a solution to invest long-term in volatility!
     <br />
     <a href="https://github.com/Fintech-Collaboration/vixx-token-dapp"><strong>Explore the docs »</strong></a>
     <br />